Rutt Bridges Venture Fund

 Submit Your Business Plan

-Earn up to $50,000 in funding for you next business venture.
+Earn up to $50,000 in funding for your next business venture.

 Are you a current student or recent graduate looking to grow your business idea?
-RBVF at CU Denver accepts business plans on a biannual cycle for both the fall and spring terms.
+RBVF at CU Denver accepts business plans on a quarterly basis throughout the year.
 We seek innovative, high-impact enterprises in which to make investments of $25,000 to $50,000.
-Please note that we do not invest in real estate, gambling, cannabis or any other industry incompatible with the mission of CU Denver.
+Please note that we do not invest in real estate, gambling, cannabis, or any other industry incompatible with the mission of CU Denver.

 Every student must complete a rigorous application process.
 Please start by submitting an application below.
-If you meet the qualifications, we will respond to schedule an in-person interview in early September.
+If you meet the qualifications, we will respond to schedule an in-person interview at the start of the upcoming semester.

 You must be able to commit to 3-6 hours per week, with fluctuations throughout the year.
 Membership in RBVF can be completed in conjunction with an independent study; however, you will need a faculty sponsor and departmental approval.
 Please contact us for more information.